sct/overseerr/docs/using-overseerr/users/README.md

 #### Automatically Generate Password

-If [email notifications](../notifications/email.md) have been configured and enabled, Overseerr can automatically generate a password for the new user.
+If an [application URL](../settings/README.md#application-url) is set and [email notifications](../notifications/email.md) have been configured and enabled, Overseerr can automatically generate a password for the new user.

 #### Password